LanaMarshall/portfolio/about.md

 In 2017, I relocated to Seattle, where I worked with Microsoft before joining the team at Smashing Ideas.
 I'm currently open to freelance gigs.

-If you have questions about my work or are interested in working together, please feel free to <a href="/contact/">get in touch</a>.
+If you have questions about my work or are interested in working together, please feel free to <a href="/{{ site.baseurl }}/contact/">get in touch</a>.